remoteintech/remote-jobs/company-profiles/novoda.md

 All employees are allowed to work remotely as they desire or when needed.
 We also have people working remotely full time.
 New employees have to work _an experience-dependent_ minimum amount of time from an onsite office before full remote will be considered.

 We use hangouts for all meetings and other tools like Slack, Basecamp, and Google communities.
-All work is documented onlne to really enable remote developers to work to the best of their abilities.
+All work is documented online to really enable remote developers to work to the best of their abilities.

 ## Region